-Under Minnesota Statute §103B.227, subd 5, the District must issue a biennial solicitation for legal, technical, and other professional services.
+Under Minnesota Statutes §103B.227, subd 5, the District must issue a biennial solicitation for legal, technical, and other professional services.

 Having solicited services in 2021, the District will solicit professional services again in early 2023.
-Solicitations for services will be printed in local newspapers, posted on the District website, and circulated online.
+Solicitations for services will be printed in local newspapers and circulated online.